mottor/image-php-composer/docher.hub.update.md

 # How to update Docker Hub's version

+Build image:

     docker build -t mottor1/php-composer .

+Login to docker hub:

     docker login ## Enter login and pass

+Change version in file VERSION.md

-change version and run this command:
+And run this command:

     for i in $(cat VERSION.md) "latest"; do \
     echo "pushing ${i}"; \